riju-stone/minimim-average-latency/README.md

 # Minimim Average Latency
-Calculates the Minimum Average Latency from a unifunctional pipeline reservation table...
+Calculates the Minimum Average Latency from a reservation table of a unifunctional pipeline...

 ## Input
 Enter your reservation table in the `ReservationTable.txt` file